ddaib1/Breast-Cancer-Prediction/README.md

   - symmetry
   - fractal dimension ("coastline approximation" - 1)

+Dataset has been compiled based on 4 years worth of research by Dr. Ryan Ahmed of the Wisconsin Oncology Department

 Datasets are linearly separable using all 30 input features

 Algorithm used: Support Vector Machine (with optimization and scaling, as needed)